 Rats are known to exhibit some interesting behaviour: when they are running in a group, they don’t feel that stressed out as compared to a rat running alone.
 It tells us a couple of things: social support numbs the impact of stress and distress is more perceptible to rats running alone.

-Does it mean that herd participation makes us more vulnerable to burnout and other problems since we are numb to distress of punishing schedules and work regimens?
+Does it mean that herd participation (rat race) make us more vulnerable to burnout and other problems since we are numb to distress of punishing schedules and work regimens so common in corporate culture & gig economy?
 Let’s explore this question through the following conversation.